plugineer/plugineer.github.io/README.md

 ### Cost structure

 ### Revenue streams
-Our revenue stream will made up of recurring revenue.
+Our revenue stream will make up of recurring revenue.
 We want to provide some subscription plans billed monthly or annualy.